 On the male side of the equation, it’s been shown that regular exercise like running can increase the sperm count.

 Benefits of Running on Your Skeletal System

-One of the best ways to prevent osteoporosis, or “thinning of the bones” is to participate in weight bearing exercise.
+One of the best ways to prevent osteoporosis or “thinning of the bones” is to participate in weight-bearing exercise.
 Running is an excellent example of this type of activity.
-Still, very long distance endurance athletes should be careful not to seek a very low body weight.
-In this pursuit of performance, bone density might actually decline.
-It’s also important to supplement running with other types of weight bearing exercise, like weight lifting.
-This helps you maintain spine, hip, and arm bone strength.
+Still, very long-distance endurance athletes should be careful not to seek a very low body weight.
+In this pursuit of performance, bone density might decline.
+It’s also important to supplement running with other types of weight-bearing exercises like weightlifting.
+This helps you maintain spine, hip and arm bone strength.